 Challenge / Goal

-Base stations are equipped with back-up batteries. which ensure the continuity of communications service in the (rare) event of a blackout in the distribution grid.
-By using the back-up batteries, radio base stations can be disconnected from the grid on purpose when requested, releasing the flexibility required to decrease congestion and provide stability.
-A TSO-DSO control mechanism in which the DSO (Endesa) was responsible for a local congestion management in the distribution grid as well as for providing to the system balancing by enforcing an agreed exchange of power with the TSO (REE, which unfortunately was not part of the experiment because not member of the Consortium).
-The resources cleared in the local services market are not only the VODAFONE radio base station participating in the pilot but also other resources (e.g. PV and Electrical vehicles) that are however only simulated.
+Base stations are equipped with back-up batteries.
+These ensure the continuity of communication services in the (rare) event of a blackout in the distribution grid.
+By using the back-up batteries, radio base stations can be disconnected from the grid on purpose when requested, allowing the flexibility required to decrease congestion and provide stability.
+The pilot involved a TSO-DSO control mechanism in which the DSO (Endesa) was responsible for a local congestion management in the distribution grid, as well as helping balance the system by enforcing an agreed exchange of power with the TSO (REE, which unfortunately was not part of the experiment as it's not a member of the Consortium).
+The resources cleared in the local services market are not only the VODAFONE radio base station participating in the pilot, but also other resources (e.g. PV and electrical vehicles).
+However, these other resources are only simulated.

 Want to learn more about the lessons learned, financial details and results?